 Including a custom favicon is one way to establish credibility.
 It may seem like a small gesture, but visitors will notice and appreciate what it signifies.
 Likewise, visitors also notice when WordPress newbies use the default favicon that came with their theme.
-While something is better than nothing, custom is better than default.
+While something is better than nothing, the custom is better than default.

 A custom icon tells visitors you are willing to go the extra mile to meet their needs.
 That professional attitude builds a customer’s trust.

 Favicons Build Brand Awareness

 We all know the importance of logos.
 It is what visually connects us to a company.
 What would McDonald’s be without the golden arches?
 Or Twitter without the little bluebird?
 Whether it is derived from your company’s logo or an entirely new visual representation, a favicon functions like a miniature logo.
 It helps internet users remember your brand.